 The commercial motives behind the media coverage of Trump remain unrevealed to the public.
 Business stimuli for the media to cover Trump’s every move contributed to a media environment favorable to Trumpism.
 Meantime, the media themselves became more and more… Read More ›

 Increasingly, the product of journalism will be paid for not by those who consume it but by those who want it to be delivered to others.
-In the media markets of the developed countries, a peculiar phenomenon has emerged, whereby… Read More ›
+A chapter from “Postjournalism and the death of newspapers” (2020).
+In the media markets… Read More ›

 Because of the quarantine, newspapers are going to die tomorrow, not in 10 years.
 The forever-altered tactility of the millions will harm the press even more than the temporary physical isolation from its readers.
 Radio will struggle but survive and… Read More ›

 Journalism is a creative human practice.
 This, according to widespread opinion, makes it harder for robots to replicate.
 However, writing algorithms are already widely used in the news media to produce articles and thereby replace human journalists.
 In 2016, Wordsmith,… Read More ›